You are here

 Operations Manual - Part 3

 The HRPP Operations Manual (OM) is the primary location for compiling, organizing, integrating, and pointing to the rules, policies, practices, and guidance encompassing the University’s HRPP.
-The VPR has approved the OM and approves each substantial modification or amendment to it.
+The IO has approved the OM and approves each substantial modification or amendment to it.
 Records of such approval are maintained in the U-M Office of Research (UMOR).

 Each Institutional Review Board (IRB) designated by the University to review and monitor human research under the University’s Federalwide Assurance (FWA) must adopt standard operating policies and procedures (SOPs) and may issue additional guidance as necessary to ensure appropriate review and oversight of University research and to facilitate compliance by investigators and research staff with applicable laws and regulations and with University policy, including IRB requirements.